 Repayment delays and defaults are part and parcel of P2P, especially in the SME lending space.
 Delays in receivables, loss of revenue and other factors that may be outside of the borrower's control can result in delays in repayments, and even defaults.

-This risk attributes the higher returns that P2P lending offers, but don't let the risk of defaults hinder you from earning great returns on a well diversified portfolio.
+This risk attributes to the higher returns that P2P lending offers, but don't let the risk of defaults hinder you from earning great returns on a well diversified portfolio.

 What is a default?